 Modern slavery is an international crime, affecting an estimated 29.8 million slaves around the world.

-It is a growing global issue that transcends age, gender and ethnicities.
+It is a growing global issue that transcends age, sex and ethnicity.
 It includes victims who have been brought from overseas and vulnerable people in the UK, who are forced to illegally work against their will across many different sectors such as agriculture, hospitality, construction, retail and manufacturing.

-Through our services, not least the Immigration Legal Service and our frontline homelessness services, BHT will seek to represent and protect the victims and potential victims of slavery, human trafficking, forced or child labour.
+Through our services, not least the Immigration Legal Service and our frontline homelessness services, BHT Sussex will seek to represent and protect the victims and potential victims of human trafficking, slavery and forced or child labour.

-If we find breaches of these laws amongst any of our contractors or in their supply chain, we will terminate any contract with them, and will as far as possible build such provision into any agreements with them.
+If a BHT Sussex contractor, or their supply chain, is found to be in breach of The Modern Slavery Act 2015 BHT Sussex will terminate any contract with them and will, as far as possible, build such provision into any agreements with them.

-All actual incidents or suspicions regarding slavery, human trafficking, forced or child labour (with the exception of cases being managed by BHT’s advice and legal services where client confidentiality exists) will be reported to the Chief Executive at the earliest opportunity and we will alert the appropriate authorities so that safeguarding, legal or other enforcement action might be taken.
+All incidents or suspicions of human trafficking, slavery and forced or child labour (with the exception of cases managed by BHT Sussex Advice Services where client confidentiality exists) will be reported to the Chief Executive.
+Consequently, the appropriate authorities will be alerted so that safeguarding, legal or other enforcement action might be taken.